yuvaramsingh94/Traffic-sign-board-classifier-German-sign-board/README.md

 The code for this step is contained in the 5th  code cell of the IPython notebook.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data are distributad and some random pics are visualized with their sign type printed
+It is a bar chart showing how the data are distributed and some random pics are visualized with their sign type printed

 ![alt text][image8]